 1. How did you get started freelancing?

 I began my career as a health editor and worked full time for websites and magazines such as Men’s Health, Women’s Health, and Shape for eight years.
 I then left the health and wellness space to take the opportunity to help launch a website about online business and entrepreneurship for Ramit Sethi called GrowthLab.
 While I’d gained experience with content marketing in my past jobs, this position gave me a chance to learn much more.
 After a year, I decided to go freelance because I wanted to be able to “do it all”—strategy, marketing, editing, writing, and project management.
-I also wanted to return to health and wellness content, because that’s my passion.
-I’ve been freelance for more than three years now.
+I also wanted to return to health nutrition writing and wellness content, because that’s my passion.
+I’ve been a full-time freelance writer for more than three years now.
 (Check out these article pitch examples before you send your first story idea as a freelancer.)

 2. Do you mind sharing some early freelance rates you earned when starting out?

 When I started out, I took a part-time project management job with Everyday Health for $65 per hour.
-For my writing gigs, I earned between $325 and $800.
+For my freelance writing jobs, I earned between $325 and $800.
 (The high end was for a physical therapy and sports performance company.)
-Today, my hourly rate is typically $125, and my highest-paying writing assignments pay $1 per word.
+Today, my hourly freelance rate is typically $125, and my highest-paying writing assignments pay $1 per word.
 (Wait, how much do magazine writers make on average?)

-3. When did you first consider freelancing full time as an option?
+3. When did you first consider full-time freelance as an option?

 I began considering going freelance while working on GrowthLab.
 That entire team was remote, so it gave me a taste of working from home and mostly managing my own hours.
 Although it was a great opportunity, there was a lot of red tape at the company and some management issues that gave me increasing anxiety.
-So I considered freelance for my mental health as well as for professional reasons.
+So I considered becoming a full-time freelancer for my mental health as well as for professional reasons.

 4. What reservations did you have about freelancing full time?

-I never thought I would go freelance—it never even crossed my mind until I was at GrowthLab.
+I never thought I would become a full-time freelance writer—it never even crossed my mind until I was at GrowthLab.
 I am type A and like stability, so not having a consistent income and health benefits concerned me.
 I worried that I would constantly be stressing out over money.
 And I had imposter syndrome—would anyone hire me for more than just writing?
 (Here are common freelance FAQs all freelancers should think about.)

 6. What did you wish you knew about freelancing before you did this full time?